Life insurance has lots of special terms, but two of the most important are easy to grasp, once they’re explained to you:

-- Living Benefits—now that’s an interesting one.
-Living benefits are life insurance benefits that allow the policy owner to access cash while still living.
+- The Living Benefits of life insurance allow the policy owner to access cash while still living.
 And living benefits are the subject of this article.

-Yes, life insurance can offer death benefits and living benefits.
+Yes, life insurance can offer the advantages of both death benefits and living benefits.
 Living benefits are offered before you die, and death benefits are offered … well, you get the picture.

 Living Benefits Available on Some Term Life Insurance Policies